cyvu37/BayesFRET/README.md

 **BayesFRET** is a Python GUI program for estimating the number and behavior of distinct conformational states from intrinsically disordered molecules (ex. enzymes, Holliday junctions).
-The observed molecules must come from single-molecule Förster Resonance Energy Transfer (smFRET) experiments that use the surface-immobilized method (a.k.a. surface-immobilized smFRET experiments).
+The observed molecules must come from single-molecule Förster Resonance Energy Transfer (smFRET) experiments that use the surface-immobilized method, or from surface-immobilized smFRET experiments.

-The program implements an experiment-adjusted Hierarchical Dirichlet Process-Hidden Markov Model (HDP-HMM) framework to process time-binned photon intensities of the donor and acceptor dyes, or the data source, from the smFRET experiment.
+The program implements an experiment-adjusted Hierarchical Dirichlet Process-Hidden Markov Model (HDP-HMM) to process time-binned photon intensities of the donor and acceptor dyes, or the data source, from the smFRET experiment.
 Each set of simulations produces a folder of graphs and numerical data.
-An in-depth analysis of topics related to smFRET and HDP-HMM can be found in [the thesis paper].
+[My thesis paper](https://hdl.handle.net/20.500.11801/3955) provides an in-depth analysis of the math and process behind this program.

 **Data Source**: Time-binned photon intensities (TXT) of the donor and acceptor dyes from a surface-immobilized smFRET experiment.

-**Method**: Four controlled simulations using an experiment-adjusted Hierarchical Dirichlet Process-Hidden Markov Model (HDP-HMM) framework.
+**Method**: Four controlled MCMC simulations using an experiment-adjusted Hierarchical Dirichlet Process-Hidden Markov Model (HDP-HMM).

 **Results**: A folder of graphs (PNG) and numerical data (Pickle, TXT files).